netrisai/docs/tutorials/gcp-deploy-softgate.rst

 Static route for GCP VPC Subnet(s) in Netris Controller
 -------------------------------------------------------

-In the previous step, we added the GCP VPC Subnet(s) into Netris IPAM.
-However, Netris Softgate creates a blackhole route for each subnet.
-This means that Softgate will not be able to reach VM instances in that regions.
-To prevent this from happening, we need to create a static route in Netris.
+We need to create route entries in Netris.
 The prefix for the route will be the GCP VPC Subnet(s), and the next-hop will be the default gateway of Netris Softgate VM Instance.

 Here are the steps to create the static route: